PashavanBijlert/MuSkeMo/README.md

 Build and visualize musculoskeletal models in Blender.

-To download: Download the latest package on the right, under "Packages"
+To download: Download the latest release on the right, under "Releases"

 To install: In Blender, go to Edit > preferences > Add-ons and then click "Install...", and then select your downloaded zip file.